btholt/complete-intro-to-linux-and-the-cli/lessons/intro.md

   - cd
   - ls
   - pwd
-- Where stuff is and why in Linux
+- The briefest primer on command line editors
+  - nano
+  - vi
 - Interacting with files
   - cat
   - tail
   - less / more
   - touch
+- Wildcards and replacements
+  - Wildcards
+  - Replacements
 - Users, groups and permissions
+  - who
+  - finger
   - su
   - sudo
   - chmod
   - chown
 - Environments
   - Variables
-- The briefest primer on command line editors
-  - nano
-  - vi
+- Where stuff is and why in Linux
 - IO
   - Piping into another command
   - Piping into a file (>, >>)